Giving at Washington College

-The entire Washington College community has joined together to respond to our students, parents, faculty, staff, alumni and friends during this difficult time.
+The entire Washington College community has joined together to respond to our students, parents, faculty, staff, alumni, and friends during this challenging time.

-We continue to welcome donations online (below), by texting @WASHCOLL to 52014, and by mail, even while mail delivery and processing is delayed a bit by current circumstances.
-We encourage giving online and by text, and ask for your patience with our receipt and grateful acknowledgment of mailed gifts.
+- Mail your donation to Washington College, Office of College Advancement, 300 Washington Ave., Chestertown, MD 21620 (Mail delivery and processing is delayed a bit by current circumstances.
+We ask for your patience with our receipt and grateful acknowledgment of mailed gifts.)

 That depends.
 The 1782 Society is a community of donors who have given a total of $1,500 or more to any designation at Washington College during one fiscal year — July 1 to June 30.
 Every gift to the College is deeply appreciated, though many 1782 Society members choose to give all or a portion of their contribution to The Washington Fund because it benefits all students.

 Like many colleges and universities, Washington College has a corpus of diversely invested funds that were donated to support general operations or a specific purpose, such as scholarships.
 The College benefits annually from interest off the endowment, and this interest is the second largest source of operational revenue after tuition, room and board.
 The Board of Visitors and Governors approves the interest or "endowment spend rate," which traditionally is set at 5%, but can be adjusted by the board as necessary and related to market fluctuations, investment strategy, and financial need.